zunes/Zune-Research/docs/Firmware Files.md

 # Firmware Files
 The following Information was taken from [xda-developers](https://forum.xda-developers.com/t/the-b000ff-bin-format-detailed.801167/) forum:

-The Zune uses the ``B000FF`` file format.
+The Zune uses the ``B000FF`` file format for its firmware.
 It is used by Windows CE devices to write to flash memory.
 It saves space by skipping empty areas.

 There is a tutorial on how to use the tools [[Firmware Files#Dumping Tutorial|at the bottom]].